mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 Halfway through my third year, I created a network administration device called [TinyPilot](https://tinypilotkvm.com).
 It quickly caught on, and it's been my main focus ever since.

-In 2022, TinyPilot generated $812k in revenue, a XX% increase from 2021.
+In 2022, TinyPilot generated $812k in revenue, a 76% increase from 2021.

 In this post, I'll share what I've learned in my fifth year about being a bootstrapped founder.